alimcodescalers/G8_testing/Environment_testing/performance testing/fio Testing readme.md

 ```
 Now we need to set up the required parameters.

-To change the performance test parameters we need to run a vim command.
+Run a vim command to change the performance test parameters.
 ```
 vim Perf_parameters.cfg
 ```